Why risk automation is no longer optional

 Limited, realistic view on AI

-We suggest positioning predictive layers as enhancers of detection, not as primary controls.
+Predictive layers are useful as enhancers of detection — not as primary controls.
 Any predictive layer should be governed, transparent and optional at first.

 What to measure during a pilot